Intent

 Implementation

 The RE curriculum is taught through the “Discovery RE” scheme of work.
-In KS1 the children look at what Christians believe, by asking ‘Big Questions’ and making connections across religions and in their own lives.
-The children begin to look at other religions (Judaism, Islam and Hinduism) focusing predominantly on celebrations and rituals.
-Key Stage Two builds upon the learning of Christianity, Hinduism, Judaism and Islam with the addition of Sikhism and Buddhism.
+In both key stages, the children look at what a number of religions believe, by asking ‘Big Questions’ and making connections across religions and in their own lives.
+The children begin to look at other religions (Judaism, Islam and the Hindu Faith) focusing predominantly on celebrations in Early Years plus the addition of religious rituals in Key Stage Two.
+Key Stage Two builds upon the introduction of Christianity, Judaism and Islam in Key Stage 1, but also introduces learning of Sikhism and the Buddhist Faith.
 The children are encouraged to think critically and ask questions of a religion as each half term focuses on a ‘Big Question’.
-The Key Stage 2 curriculum allows for deeper understanding of the specific religions, using key stories and teachings, events and artefacts.
+The Key Stage 2 curriculum, allows for deeper understanding of the specific religions, using key stories and teachings, events and artefacts.

 Impact

-We believe that the impact of using “Discovery RE” as a basis for our RE curriculum will give our pupils a better understanding of the religions that make up the UK landscape and how they can learn from and work alongside each other to create community cohesion.
+We believe that the impact of using “Discovery RE” as a basis for us, this RE curriculum will give our pupils a better understanding of the major religions that make up the UK landscape and how they can learn from and work alongside each other to create community cohesion.
 Our curriculum will promote inquisitive minds, respect, tolerance and understanding for all those around them including themselves.
 Our lessons will enable quality work to be produced and evidence, showcasing a deeper understanding of the main religions of the world.
-Evidence will be seen through the use of the correct vocabulary, explanations, respectful opinions, cultural art work, drama, crafts and presentations.
+Evidence will be seen through the use of the correct vocabulary, explanations, respectful opinions, artefact interaction and understanding, and presentations.

 Unfortunately not the ones with chocolate chips.